MiDataInt/mdi/README.md

 ```

 Please read the menu options and confirm your installation choice.
-A full installation, including Stage 2 apps, can take many minutes
+A full installation including Stage 2 apps can take many minutes
-to complete if not using containers.

-If you will use containers but need to provide an atypical
-command to load Singularity, please initially select installation
-level 1 (pipelines only), then edit file 'config/singularity.yml'
-and re-run the installer.
+to complete.

 ## OPTIONAL: Create an alias to the 'mdi' utility